touchgrass-app/touchgrass/README.md

 3. **VSCode** - Install it from [VSCode's website](https://code.visualstudio.com/).
 4. **Git** - Install it from [Git's website](https://git-scm.com/downloads).

+##
+If you are on macOS or Linux, use the "Quick Start" section.
+If you are on Windows, use the "Quick Start (PowerShell)" section.

 ## Quick Start

 ```bash